Is your cruise line headed to Iceland?

 The Environment Agency of Iceland wishes to point out the following:

-It is required to report your travel plans to the Environmental Agency at firstname.lastname@example.org if you plan on visiting the nature reserve between April 15th and June 15th, because of the fragile state at that time.
-Click here for further details.
+If you meet this criteria it is required to report your travel plans to the Environmental Agency at email@example.com if you plan on visiting the nature reserve between April 15th and June 15th, because of the fragile state at that time.

 Protected areas in Iceland